 Eat a Balanced Diet

 Being a family caregiver, you probably have a busy schedule and might rely on comfort foods.
-They may make your life a little easier but the unhealthy diet can take a toll on your health.
+They may make your life a little easier but an unhealthy diet can take a toll on your health.

 Incorporating relaxation techniques or meditation into your daily routine can help you relieve stress and improve your well-being.
 A few minutes in the middle of a busy day can help you stay relaxed and calm even in this lockdown when you can't get out of your home.